Converse, Indiana

-Converse is a town in Richland Township, Grant County and Jackson Township, Miami County, in the U.S. state of Indiana.
-The population was 1,265 at the 2010 census.
+Converse is a town in Jackson Township, Miami County, and Richland Township, Grant County, in the U.S. state of Indiana.
+The population was 1,161 at the 2020 census.

 History

-Converse was originally called Xenia, and under the latter name was laid out in 1849.
+Converse was originally called "Xenia", and under the latter name was laid out in 1849.
 J. N. Converse platted an addition in 1867.

 The Converse Depot and Converse-Jackson Township Public Library are listed on the National Register of Historic Places.